 When you go trekking, be sure to stick to the paths or go with an experienced guide.

-There are far fewer tourists around, which makes the town and popular sites a whole lot more charming, and as a side bonus, the hills turn an emerald green, making almost everything looks wonderful, compared to the brown shades of the dryer months.
+There are far fewer tourists around, which makes the town and popular sites a whole lot more charming, and as a side bonus, the hills turn into a gorgeous emerald green, making almost everything looks wonderful, compared to the brown shades of dryer months.

 Also, like all great shoulder seasons, you’ll find better prices for hotels and tours.